heypr/MythicInventories/README.md

       click_type: shift_left_click
 ```

+## Options

+The "gui" option is for setting whether all items in the inventory are able to be picked up and manipulated.
+It is `true` (all items are *not* interactable) by default.

 The "fill_item" option is for items that need to fill the inventory.
+It is `false` by default.

+The "interactable" option is for setting whether the item is able to be picked up and manipulated.
 It is `false` by default.

 The "click_type" option is for setting the click type for the item.
 It is not set by default.
 Make sure to set this value to a valid click type if you want a skill to be executed when the item is clicked.